Christos Ardizoglou: AEK Athens

 Ardizoglou quickly established in the squad of AEK and under František Fadrhonc he became an important tool of the team that stared for years both domestically and internationally.
 On 27 February 1977 in a home match against Pierikos for the league after a penalty wasn't awarded to AEK, he alongside his teammates gathered around the referee to protest.
 After intense protests and the refere's refusal to award the penalty Ardizoglou escaped from the hands of his teammates and attacked the referee.
 This resulted in his expulsion with a straight red and his punishment with 10 matches.
-His greatest moment was reaching the semi-finals of UEFA Cup in 1977 even though he didn't compete, due to punishment with Greece U19.
+His greatest moment was reaching the semi-finals of UEFA Cup in 1977 even though he wasn't eligible to compete, due to the punishment with Greece U19.
 The following season, he scored in the heavy 4–1 away defeat by Standard Liège for the UEFA Cup on 1 November 1977.
 At the end of that season AEK won the domestic double.
 He also contributed in the great 6–1 win over Porto on 13 November 1978 for European Cup, where he scored the second goal for his team.
 He played for AEK for 11 consecutive years, winning 2 Championships and 2 Greek Cups including a double.
 In 1985 Ardizoglou came into conflict with the major shareholder of the club, Andreas Zafiropoulos and in the summer of the same year he and with the urge of the then manager Antonis Georgiadis, he terminated his contract with the yellow-blacks.